nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding or removing tags from a contact - `tag`

-Allows user to directly add or remove tag(s) from a specific student contact.
+Directly adds or removes tag(s) from a specific student contact.

 Format: